A topic from the subject of Inorganic Chemistry in Chemistry.

 Key Points

-• They have partially filled d orbitals.
+• They possess partially filled d orbitals.

 • They exhibit variable oxidation states.

-• They are good catalysts.
+• They are frequently used as catalysts.

 Main Concepts